vinitha-codingmart/KishoreRaj-Intern-Training/README.md

-# A Simple Red Bus Web Application using HTML, CSS and JS.
+A simple Red Bus website using JavaScript!